gnebbia/sicp_notes/lecture_notes/3_higher_order_procedures.md

-# Higher Order Procedures
+# Higher Order Functions

+Higher Order Functions (or Procedures) are functions who do at least one of the following:
+- **takes one or more functions as arguments** (i.e. procedural parameters);
+- **returns a function** as its result.

-Higher order procedures are useful for many things, at the moment they can be used for:
+Higher order procedures are useful for many things, at the moment we will use them for:
 - abstracting functions;
 - generate other functions;

-Think about the sum higher order function.
+As an example let's think about the summation symbol in mathematics as an higher order function.
 We have both a very general function which can be used by itself but also a tool to generate other more specific functions, for example functions generating very specific series or sequences.

-## Example of usage of Higher Order Functions
+## Example of Higher Order Function accepting functions as arguments

 Let's say that we have these three functions:
 ```scheme